Carolina Gold rice

 Considered the grandfather of long grain rice in the Americas, Carolina Gold (which emanated from Africa and Indonesia) became a commercial staple grain in the coastal lands of the Carolina Territory in 1685.
 After the Depression Carolina Gold rice lost its prominence to new varieties and became virtually extinct.
 But in the 1980s, something of a Gold Rice revival began (aided by the Carolina Gold Rice Foundation, which conducts sustainable historic rice field recovery), and the rice is currently growing in popularity and value.
 The grain has a superior nutty flavor, floral aroma and a chewy texture, making it ideal for culinary use.

-Sugarfoot Farms is a third-generation family micro-farm that is Certified Naturally Grown.
-We strive to create a farm that is 100% organic, sustainable and humane.
+Sugarfoot Farms is a third-generation family farm.
 We do not use any synthetic pesticides, fertilizers, or harmful chemicals and use only sustainable methods of controlling weeds, pests, and diseases. (more...)

 We are a certified organic farm that specializes in growing for seed.
 We work mostly with heirloom and open pollinated varieties.
 Our seeds are available through our website and our mail-order catalog.
 We fill seed orders world wide.
 We have internships available, usually in the summer. (more...)

 We are a beyond organic farm that grows produce for local restaurants and families.
 We pick everything daily for delivery or pick up. (more...)

 PeachDish is a meal kit delivery service based in Atlanta, Georgia.
 We deliver fresh, farm-to-table ingredients right to your door so you can experience delicious, chef-inspired recipes with a side of southern hospitality.
 We make it easy to cook a delicious and inspired homemade dinner in your own kitchen, two nights a week. (more...)